Old Post Office (Washington, D.C.): Construction and opening

-The anticipated economic development never occurred.
+19th century

 At the 1898 meeting of the American Institute of Architects, the structure was criticized as supremely ugly during a plenary address by New York City architect George B. Post.
 That same year, Senator Joseph Roswell Hawley called it "a cross between a cathedral and a cotton mill".
 By the time it opened, the building was also too small to accommodate the government agencies which occupied it.
 The city postmaster had advocated a building with a 50000 sqft footprint, but only 10000 sqft were purchased.
 The post office used the main floor and mezzanine, but these were already too crowded by January 1900.
 Treasury Department offices were to have taken over the eighth floor, but the structure was so overcrowded that this move was suspended.

-A year after the building opened, an accident there took the life of D.C.
+A year after the building opened, an accident there took the life of Washington, D.C.
 Postmaster James P. Willett.
 On September 30, 1899, Willett fell 90 ft down an open elevator shaft.
 Nothing more than a flimsy wooden barrier prevented access to the shaft.
 Willett died a day later.